Real topological Hochschild homology via the norm and Real Witt vectors: Introduction

 Before defining the norm, we introduce some notation.
-We write $B^{\di}_{\bullet}(A)$ for the dihedral bar construction on $A$, as defined in Section \ref{sec:dihedralbar}.
+We write $B^{\di}_{\bullet}(A)$ for the dihedral bar construction on $A$ (cf. Section~\ref{sec: norm}).
 Let $\cU$ denote a complete $O(2)$-universe, and let $\cV$ be the complete $D_{2}$-universe constructed by restricting $\cU$ to $D_{2}$.
-We write $\widetilde{\mathcal{V}}$ for the $O(2)$-universe associated to $\mathcal{V}$ by inflation along the determinant homomorphism.
+We write $\widetilde{\cV}$ for the $O(2)$-universe associated to $\mathcal{V}$ by inflation along the determinant homomorphism.
 The input for Real topological Hochschild homology is a ring spectrum with anti-involution, $(A,\omega)$.
 Ring spectra with anti-involution can be alternatively described as algebras in $D_2$-spectra over an $E_{\sigma}$-operad, where $\sigma$ is the sign representation of $D_2$, the cyclic group of order 2.
-The model structure $\Assoc_{\sigma}(\Sp_{\cV}^{D_2})$ on such $E_{\sigma}$-algebras is defined in Proposition \ref{model structure 2}. \begin{defin}We define the functor
+We refer the reader to~\cite{Hil17} for more details. \begin{defin} We define the functor